10th Theatre Olympics - Budapest, Hungary

 The key concepts behind the organisation of the Theatre Olympics in Hungary are autonomy, freedom and promoting access to culture.
 This is the Olympic concept of the National Theatre in Budapest and of the Artistic Director, Attila Vidnyánszky.

 Globally, but also in individual countries, the relationship between centres and peripheries has been tense.
 Ensuring access to wealth and reducing inequalities are important objectives not only in the economy, but also in culture.
 Therefore, the organisers of the 2023 Olympics see the event not as the prerogative of a single institution or a city, but as the country’s shared festival celebrating the theatre.
-From April to July (and beyond in some places, sometimes even into the autumn) about three hundred prestigious theatre events will take place at dozens of venues across the country.
+From April to July (and beyond in some places, sometimes even into the autumn) about seven hundred fifty prestigious theatre events will take place at dozens of venues across the country.

 The Hungarian theatres, festivals and trade organisations that join the Olympics will decide who to invite and what kind of festival to organise.
 Our partners are free to work, invite guest companies and organise festivals according to their own theatrical, aesthetic and ideological preferences.
 Compared to previous Olympics, local institutions have more latitude in how to exploit the global potential of the Olympics.
 The Hungarian organisers of the Theatre Olympics will share their international experience and contacts with everyone, but essentially, they will function only as coordinators and resource providers for the locally envisioned events.
 Neither the International Committee of the Olympics, nor the National Theatre of Budapest as Olympic organiser will perform any curatorial tasks.